kraasch/globe/README.md

     - [ ] visualization of lat+lon (user location).
     - [ ] visualization of moon position with longitude.
     - [ ] visualization of sun position with longitude.
+  - [ ] convert local time of user to UTC.

 List of things done